zefferno/bitcoin-tracker/README.md

 # Introduction
-Bitcoin tracker is a PoC for a lightweight microservice used to track Bitcoin currency rates in USD.
+Bitcoin tracker is a quickly written PoC for a tiny microservice used to track Bitcoin currency rates.

 Written using Python, Flask and SQLite.
-And running under Waitress WSGI Server.
+Running under Waitress WSGI Server.

 ## Requirements
 - Python 3.6+